 I'm homeless (or am worried for someone who is) - what should I do?

 - Housing Justice has issued specialised advice to homeless shelters.

 - Glass Door do excellent work supporting London's homeless.
-Click here to see how you can help by donating specific items that are in short supply
+Click here to see how you can help

 - Pathway and Crisis have called on the government for guidance on how best to protect homeless people against coronavirus.